 Jeannie Vodden’s interest in the variety of textures and patterns found in both natural and man-made objects is the starting point for most of her paintings.
 She adds natural light and sometimes a dash of fantasy.
 Jeannie is a popular instructor of watercolor.
 She has taught workshops throughout California and out of state for over 25 years.

-My love of glass started in 2005 when my daughter took me to a bead making class at UC Davis.
+Valerie McClure’s love of glass started in 2005 when her daughter took her to a bead making class at UC Davis.
 RyPi Designs evolved from there.
-My creativity would flow out after working all day in Special Ed and Pre K. Working with glass is very fulfilling.
-Sharing the art of fused glass with people from designing, to cutting large sheets and then firing in a kiln is very exciting to me.
+Her creativity would flow out after working all day in Special Ed and Pre K. Working with glass is very fulfilling.
+Sharing the art of fused glass with people from designing, to cutting large sheets and then firing in a kiln is very exciting to her.